dutchaug/beginners-workshop/section3/README.md

         android:hint="@string/email_message" />
 ```

-1. When the EditText view with the email message is clicked we want to open the SecondActivity.
+* When the EditText view with the email message is clicked we want to open the SecondActivity.
 To accomplish this add an OnClickListener to the message view and open the SecondActivity screen with the code below.

 ```java
 Intent intent = new Intent(FirstActivity.this, SecondActivity.class);
 startActivityForResult(intent, 12345);
 ```

-1. Move the functionality for sending the email from the SecondActivity to the onclick of the button of the FirstActivity.
+* Move the functionality for sending the email from the onClick method of the SecondActivity to the onClick method of the FirstActivity.
+You will have to make little adjustments to the code.

-1. Change the onClick method of the SecondActivity so it will return the provided email message to the FirstActivity.
+* Change the onClick method of the SecondActivity so it will return the provided email message back to the FirstActivity.
 Use the code below.

 ```java
 Intent intent = new Intent();